Lénaïg Corson

-Lénaïg Corson (March 3, 1989) is a French international rugby player.
+Lénaïg Corson (born March 15, 1989) is a French international rugby player.
 She has 35 caps for the French national team.

 Early life

-Lénaïg Corson was born on March 3, 1989.
+Lénaïg Corson was born on March 15, 1989.
 At the age of 6, she began playing sport.
 She took up athletics at the Ploumilliau athletics school.
 Her specialty was the heptathlon.
 She competed in this sport for 14 years with the TGA and then the Lannion Athlétisme club.

 Club career

 Corson began playing rugby in 2009, at the age of 20, when she moved to Rennes to study.
 She explains that it was the only sport she could combine with her university schedule.

 Between 2010 and 2011, she played for the Burnside Rugby Union club in Adelaide.

 From 2011 to 2018, she played for the Rennes rugby club.
 She twice won the French university rugby championship with the Rennes university rugby team, in 2013 and 2014.

 From 2018 to 2022, she played for the Paris rugby club.

 In the summer of 2022, she joined Wasps in England.
 However, the club went into receivership a few weeks after her arrival.
 Despite the detachment of the women's team, the professional structure was unable to honor its financial contract.
 She then joined another London team, Harlequins, who also played in the English women's rugby league.